doocs/leetcode/solution/1000-1099/1076.Project Employees II/README_EN.md

 +-------------+---------+
 (project_id, employee_id) is the primary key of this table. employee_id is a foreign key to <code>Employee</code> table.
+Each row of this table indicates that the employee with employee_id is working on the project with project_id.
 </pre>

 <p>&nbsp;</p>